joemoose/psiops/docs/combat.md

 ### Blast Damage

-Attacks with the *blast* quality, such as explosives, can affect multiple targets in a confined area.
-To determine the number of targets, roll **1D6 + the weapon's damage modifier**.
-The result is the number of targets affected.
+Attacks with the *blast* quality, such as explosives, can affect multiple targets in a zone.
+To determine how many targets are affected by the blast, roll **1D6 + the weapon's damage modifier**.
+The sum is the number of targets affected in the zone.
+See [Zones](zones.md).

+If there are more targets in a zone than the blast’s target count, the GM randomly determines which targets are hit, up to the number affected.

+!!! note

+Against a *mob*, a blast attack removes a number of opponents from the mob equal to the blast’s target count.
+See [Mobs](#mobs).

 ### Multiple Attackers